JAForbes/blog/posts/versality-of-array-methods.md

 What is a reasonable response to any of the `else` or `catch` cases?

-There is a solution.
-We can create a rule than an empty list symbolizes failure, and a list of one entry symbolizes success.
+As a thought experiment, lets create a rule than an empty list symbolizes failure, and a list of one entry symbolizes success.

 ```js
 [1] //success